How To Use And Configure WordPress Widgets – Part 2

 WordPress text widget

-Add a title section to the widget if you want (e.g. “Need Help?”, “Get Support”, etc.) and paste the code with the correct destination URLs into the large text box, then click Save when done …
+Add a title to the widget if you want (e.g. “Need Help?”, “Get Help”, etc.) and paste the code with the correct destination links into the Content box, then click the save button …

 *** If using WordPress version pre-4.8 ***

-If adding text with no formatting tags like paragraph breaks, you may want to tick the Automatically add paragraphs box to wrap each block of text in an HTML paragraph code (note: not required if you type in HTML content like we’re doing in this tutorial).
+If adding text without formatting tags, you may want to tick the Automatically add paragraphs box to wrap each block of text in an HTML paragraph code (note: this is not necessary if you type in HTML content like we’re doing in this tutorial).

-Here is some text with Automatically add paragraphs option not ticked …
+Here is some text added to a Text widget with Automatically add paragraphs option not ticked …

-Here is some text with Automatically add paragraphs option checked …
+Here is some text added to a Text widget with Automatically add paragraphs box ticked …

 Automatically add paragraphs box checked

-Once you have added your text widget and code content, go to your site and refresh the browser.
-If all links have been entered correctly, then your clickable support button should display in the sidebar menu …
+After adding the text widget and content, go to the front-end of your site and refresh your browser.
+If all links have been entered correctly, then your clickable support button will display in your sidebar menu …

-The screenshot above shows the support contact button in the sidebar section of a newly-installed WordPress site.
+The above screenshot shows the support contact button in the sidebar of a newly-installed WordPress site.

-(Test the clickable button to ensure you’ve set everything up correctly)
+Test the clickable button to make sure you've set everything up correctly

 Useful Tip

-If you want a new window to open up when visitors go to the support page (so they don’t leave the page they’re on), then change the text widget code from this:
+If you would like the support page to display inside a new browser window when visitors click on the help (so they don’t leave the page they’re in), then change the code from this:

-To this (i.e. add the part that says: target=”_blank” in the text widget code):
+To this (i.e. include the part containing target=”_blank” in your html code):

-Add A Help Button To Your Sidebar Navigation Section Using A Text Widget - open in new window
+Use A Text Widget To Add A Help Button To The Sidebar Menu - open in new window

-When choosing images to add to your sidebar section, make sure that the width of your image does not exceed the width of the sidebar column, especially if you are using a non-responsive WordPress theme.
-Note that some themes may display elements differently depending on their templates and layout.
-Some sidebars are wide and some are narrow.
-If the sidebar of your theme is narrower than the width of your button image, then you may have to either adjust the size of your images, or the column width to make images display correctly on your sidebar area.
+When choosing images to add to your sidebar section, make sure that the width of the image doesn’t exceed the width of the sidebar column, especially if you are using a non-responsive WordPress theme.
+Note that some themes can display elements differently depending on their templates and their layout.
+Some sidebars may be too wide or too narrow.
+If your theme’s sidebar width is narrower than the width of the button images, then you may have to either adjust the size of your images, or the width of your sidebar column to make the images display correctly on your sidebar.

 Adjust column width or reduce image size

-• You can link your help button to any destination you like (e.g. to an external site, contact form, support forum, etc.) and change this anytime by replacing the content inside your widget.
+• You can link your support button to any destination you like (e.g. to an external link, contact form, support forum, etc.) and change this anytime by replacing the links in the widget.

-How To Add Widgets To The WordPress Sidebar
+How To Add And Configure WordPress Widgets In Your Sidebar Navigation Menu

 This is the end of section two of this tutorial series about how to use Widgets.